LunaLynx12/BoostEngine/README.md

 5. Create a new Pull Request.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](https://raw.githubusercontent.com/Cathie02/BoostEngine/main/LICENSE.md) file for details.
+This project is licensed under the GPL-3.0 License - see the [LICENSE](https://raw.githubusercontent.com/Cathie02/BoostEngine/main/LICENSE.md) file for details.